HealthEquity, Inc. (NASDAQ:HQY) Shares Sold by KLR Investment Advisors LLC

-KLR Investment Advisors LLC lowered its stake in shares of HealthEquity, Inc. (NASDAQ:HQY – Free Report) by 2.6% in the third quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 5,673 shares of the company’s stock after selling 154 shares during the period.
-KLR Investment Advisors LLC’s holdings in HealthEquity were worth $414,000 as of its most recent filing with the Securities & Exchange Commission.
+KLR Investment Advisors LLC cut its position in HealthEquity, Inc. (NASDAQ:HQY – Free Report) by 2.6% during the third quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The fund owned 5,673 shares of the company’s stock after selling 154 shares during the period.
+KLR Investment Advisors LLC’s holdings in HealthEquity were worth $414,000 as of its most recent filing with the Securities and Exchange Commission.

-A number of other institutional investors and hedge funds have also modified their holdings of the stock.
-O Shaughnessy Asset Management LLC increased its stake in shares of HealthEquity by 3.3% during the second quarter.
-O Shaughnessy Asset Management LLC now owns 5,060 shares of the company’s stock worth $319,000 after purchasing an additional 160 shares in the last quarter.
-Fifth Third Bancorp boosted its position in HealthEquity by 36.5% during the third quarter.
-Fifth Third Bancorp now owns 602 shares of the company’s stock worth $44,000 after acquiring an additional 161 shares during the last quarter.
-Institute for Wealth Management LLC. boosted its position in HealthEquity by 2.7% during the second quarter.
-Institute for Wealth Management LLC. now owns 6,843 shares of the company’s stock worth $432,000 after acquiring an additional 179 shares during the last quarter.
-Metropolitan Life Insurance Co NY boosted its position in HealthEquity by 3.6% during the fourth quarter.
-Metropolitan Life Insurance Co NY now owns 5,190 shares of the company’s stock worth $320,000 after acquiring an additional 179 shares during the last quarter.
-Finally, Sheets Smith Wealth Management boosted its position in HealthEquity by 2.5% during the third quarter.
-Sheets Smith Wealth Management now owns 7,921 shares of the company’s stock worth $579,000 after acquiring an additional 191 shares during the last quarter.
-Hedge funds and other institutional investors own 98.46% of the company’s stock.
+A number of other large investors also recently modified their holdings of HQY.
+PNC Financial Services Group Inc. increased its position in shares of HealthEquity by 31.8% in the 1st quarter.
+PNC Financial Services Group Inc. now owns 13,547 shares of the company’s stock valued at $913,000 after purchasing an additional 3,266 shares during the last quarter.
+AlphaCrest Capital Management LLC purchased a new stake in shares of HealthEquity in the 1st quarter valued at approximately $234,000.
+Natixis Advisors L.P. purchased a new stake in shares of HealthEquity in the 1st quarter valued at approximately $932,000.
+Bank of Montreal Can increased its position in shares of HealthEquity by 44.5% in the 1st quarter.
+Bank of Montreal Can now owns 8,218 shares of the company’s stock valued at $553,000 after purchasing an additional 2,532 shares during the last quarter.
+Finally, Rhumbline Advisers grew its position in shares of HealthEquity by 2.2% in the 1st quarter.
+Rhumbline Advisers now owns 231,307 shares of the company’s stock valued at $15,599,000 after buying an additional 4,880 shares during the last quarter.
+98.46% of the stock is owned by hedge funds and other institutional investors.

 HealthEquity, Inc provides technology-enabled services platforms to consumers and employers in the United States.
 The company offers cloud-based platforms for individuals to make health saving and spending decisions, pay healthcare bills, compare treatment options and prices, receive personalized benefit and clinical information, earn wellness incentives, grow their savings, and make investment choices; and health savings accounts.